Hugo22O/chrome-autoplay/README.md

 By default the autoplay policy is set to *User gesture is required -- Users need to interact with the document for video or audio sources to start playing automatically.*

-THe autoplay policy has three different options:
+The autoplay policy has three different options:

 * **Default** -- Document user activation is required -- Users need to interact with the document before audio or video content is played automatically.
 * No user gesture is required -- Users don't need to interact with the document for video or audio sources to start playing automatically.